Skip to main content

 📋 Your Build List

-78 items ready to buy — quantities update as you change inputs above.
+78 estimated items — verify before purchasing.
+Quantities update as you change inputs above.

 🛒 Build cart at Home Depot →

-Affiliate disclosure: CraftedCalcs earns commission on purchases made through the links below.
-We only recommend items we'd use ourselves and that fit the stair you just calculated.
+Affiliate disclosure: CraftedCalcs earns commission on purchases made through the Home Depot and Amazon links below.
 The commission doesn't change your price.
+It helps us keep this site free.

 Click each item to see its current price at Home Depot.
 Quantities assume a single flight with the dimensions shown above; adjust if your project has landings, turns, or exposed sides.